Computations in $C_{pq}$-Bredon cohomology: Preliminaries

 Obvious examples of Mackey functors are the representable ones.
 These are also projective in the category of Mackey functors.
 The Mackey functor $\BB_G( -, G/G)$ is called the Burnside ring Mackey functor and denoted by $\uA$.
 For every subgroup $H$, $\uA(G/H)$ is the Burnside ring of $H$, which is a free Abelian group on the finite $H$-sets.
 The restriction maps are induced by restricting actions, and the transfer maps are given by induction.
 Analogously, we also denote the Mackey functor $\BB_G(-,S)$ by $\uA_S$ for any finite $G$-set $S$.
 A similar construction works for the representation ring Mackey functor whose value at $G/H$ is the representation ring of $H$, the restriction maps are the usual restriction of representations and the transfer maps are given by induction.

-In this paper, the main examples we consider are the groups $G=C_p$ the cyclic group of order $p$ for $p$ prime, and $G=C_{pq}$ the cyclic group of order $pq$ for $p$ and $q$ distinct primes.
-We shall usually denote a $C_p$-Mackey functor $\uN$ by the following picture
+In this paper, the main examples we consider are the groups $G=C_p$ the cyclic group of order $p$ for $p$ prime, and $\GG$ the cyclic group of order $pq$ for $p$ and $q$ distinct primes.
+Following Lewis \cite{Lew88}, we denote a $C_p$-Mackey functor $\uN$ by the picture

 so that the Burnside ring Mackey functor looks like